kevinjalbert/kevinjalbert.github.io/source/articles/2016-10-31-sidekiq-contained-callbacks.md

 end
 ```

 This module is wrapping the actual job's `#perform` in a `MetricsLogger.timing`.
 In a future post, I might go into further details about `MetricsLogger`, but at its core it records a key/value and sends it off to a log aggregator.
-The benifit we get from this module is the ability to know timing metrics for jobs based on an identifying signature.
+The benefit we get from this module is the ability to know timing metrics for jobs based on an identifying signature.

 Moving away from ActiveJob, we need another way to accomplish the same thing (_contained callbacks_) with just Sidekiq.

 ## Contained Callbacks
-The goal is to have contained callbacks, which is just a seperate module that can be included on jobs that deifne the required callback.
+The goal is to have contained callbacks, which is just a separate module that can be included on jobs that define the required callback.
 This approach means that little has to change while removing ActiveJob, and we can reuse all our existing contained callbacks.

 ### Prepend a Proxy
 I found out that to make use of `ActiveSupport::Callbacks` you have to modify the executed method, which in our case would be the job's `#perform`.